Course Overview

 Semester 1 | Credits: 5

-The course introduces some of the main theories and techniques in the domain of information retrieval.
+The course introduces the main theories and techniques in the domain of information retrieval.

 (Language of instruction: English)